-With three decades of experience spanning the practice of law and the government sector, Herschel Vinyard represents clients where regulatory issues, business concerns, and legal issues intersect.
+With three decades of experience spanning the practice of law and the government sector, Herschel Vinyard represents clients where regulatory issues, business and political concerns and legal questions intersect.
 Herschel is one of Florida’s preeminent authorities on state environmental law and policy.

 Herschel works with clients on government affairs, environmental regulations, and permitting.
 He brings a creative approach to his work that helps projects move forward.
 As an example, Herschel has secured multiple innovative permits for waterfront, transportation, and industrial projects.
 He has also worked on governmental land swaps, Florida Cabinet matters, water policy, significant wetlands issues, and major residential developments, bringing an understanding of regulatory processes and business goals to the table to get deals done.
 He also successfully navigates Florida's new YOY wetlands permitting program.

 As a former executive for a Florida-based shipyard, Herschel was responsible for strategic planning, business development, and regulatory and government affairs.
 This background helps him understand the pressures and challenges businesses face, as well as how to help clients overcome them.
-His own business experience, from successfully working with Congress for legal changes to obtaining permits for a major expansion, and working with state legislative and regulatory agencies to allow his business to become more competitive.
+His own business experience includes successfully working with Congress for legal changes to obtaining permits for a major expansion, and working with state legislative and regulatory agencies to allow his business to become more competitive.
 This experience helps him be an effective counselor and advocate for his clients’ interests.
 Herschel was also an executive for an electric, water, and sewer utility.

 Herschel is experienced with issues falling under the scope of the Resource Conservation and Recovery Act (RCRA), Clean Water Act (CWA), and Comprehensive Environmental Response Compensation and Liability Act (CERCLA, also known as Superfund), including state environmental statutory counterparts.
 He is a frequent, sought-after speaker on these topics at Florida’s most prominent environmental conferences.